SethClydesdale/forumactif-edge/README.md

 ![](http://i35.servimg.com/u/f35/18/45/41/65/mobile10.png)

-**Feature Preview :** Forumactif Edge Launches with a theme changer that allows your members to browse in the color of their choice !
+**Feature Preview :** Forumactif Edge comes with a theme changer that allows your members to browse in the color of their choice, and to give your forum maximum space it docks widgets to a side panel !

 ![](http://i.imgur.com/rrAWjWL.gif)